 Overview

-Every provider in the Rula network has access to practice management settings to help us match you with the right client populations whose presenting issues match your expertise.
+Every provider in the Rula network can edit settings related to practice management to help us match you with the right client populations whose presenting issues match your expertise.

 Practice management settings include: